soundwanders/todolist/README.md

 ##
-created a to do list using javascript to append list items on submit.
+created a to do list, using javascript to append list items on submit.
 ##
 broop